hannahdenker/Shift-Share/Nota/inbox/Lecture Notes.md

                     - local labor market will contain all of the spillovers we would expect from treatment at different level which would cause shocks at higher level
                     - we assume that these are commuter zones and won't spillover outside of it
         - Borusyak, Hull, and Jaravel 2022
+            - Good way to think about this is that we have a natural experiment and the shocks are random
                 - assume that some industries have positive and some negative shocks randomly.
                 - zl and zk are not iid
             - what is the estimator we are talking about?
                 - estimating beta controlling for w and instrumenting for x with z (with shares summing to 1)